 In July, 2006, I returned to the editor's side of the desk, this time at WildStorm in San Diego.
 I worked on a crazy range of projects there—everything from Wildcats and The Authority to Fringe and Starcraft to Scooby-Doo and Looney Tunes.
 There are almost too many highlights to pick out, but if forced, I reckon I'd say I'm especially proud of the North 40 series and the original graphic novel a god somewhere.

 In December 2010, DC Comics shuttered WildStorm, and I returned to freelancing.
 I wrote music reviews for AARP and beginning novels for Disney, an original YA novel, and helped create a new Batgirl with the brilliant Annie Wu.
-I've worked with Liquid Comics on a few different projects, and have just finished an original graphic novel for the amazing First Second Books that I'm dying to talk about but can't yet.
-The same goes for a new project I'm working on with one of my favorite artists for a major comic book publisher.
+I've worked with Liquid Comics on several different projects, and I'm the writer of Truckus Maximus, an original graphic novel published by First Second Books.
+I'm also the author of Batman: Kings of Fear, illustrated by Kelley Jones the great and terrible.
+Kelley and I also have a creator-owned series for Image Comics.
 And then, of course, there's Uncivil War and Game Over.
-I also do a lot of writing about music at Reason to Believe.
+And because all that's not nearly enough, I also do a lot of writing about music at Reason to Believe.